Learn about the causes, symptoms, diagnosis, treatment and pathology of Rheumatoid Arthritis.

 - Currently, there are no preventable measures associated with Rheumatoid Arthritis

-- If there is an early, aggressive, and proper treatment of this inflammatory disorder, then the progression of this disabling condition, could be slowed down or decreased
+- If early, aggressive and adequate treatment of this inflammatory disorder is undertaken, then the progression of this disabling condition may be slowed or decreased

 What is the Prognosis of Rheumatoid Arthritis?
 (Outcomes/Resolutions)